biography

 Photo by of Denise Grant.

-A strong believer in the importance of music education and the power of music to foster wellbeing and community, Sybil manages an independent teaching studio for adult cellists based in her hometown of Toronto.
-She has been on faculty at Lake Field Music Camp since 2012 and is an active music festival adjudicator at both the regional and provincial level.
-She has presented both live and virtual workshops and masterclasses for organisations such as CAMMAC, the Ontario Music Festivals Association and the Ontario Strings Association.
-She performs frequently under the auspices of Concerts In Care, offering live music to people in care facilities across Southern Ontario.
-She was the principal cellist of the community based NYCO Symphony Orchestra from 2010-2017, where she was featured soloist performing Tchaikovsky's “Rococo Variations” in 2012.
+A dedicated educator and advocate for the role of music in wellbeing and community, Sybil maintains an independent teaching studio for adult cellists in her hometown of Toronto.
+She has been on faculty at Lake Field Music Camp since 2012 and serves as an adjudicator at both the regional and provincial levels for music festivals.
+She has presented workshops and masterclasses for organizations including CAMMAC, the Ontario Music Festivals Association, and the Ontario Strings Association, both in person and online.
+She also performs frequently with Concerts in Care, bringing live music to audiences in care facilities across Southern Ontario.
+From 2010 to 2017, she served as principal cellist of the community-based NYCO Symphony Orchestra, appearing as soloist in Tchaikovsky’s Rococo Variations in 2012.

 Website: www.sybilshanahan.com